danilovl/render-service-twig-extension-bundle/README.md

 ``` bash
 composer require danilovl/render-service-twig-extension-bundle
 ```
-Add the RenderServiceTwigExtensionBundle to your application's bundles if does not add automatically:
+Add the `RenderServiceTwigExtensionBundle` to your application's bundles if it is not added automatically:

 ``` php
 <?php